fabianbaiertum/IMC-Prosperity-4/README.md

 *Figure: Pepper root spread over time*
 ![Pepper Root Spread](pictures/pepper_root_spread.png)

 Also, we expected a massive regime change due to the simplicity of this task, so we had a generalisation of this strategy to any slope of the trend, also negative implemented.
-And the regime change prediction was correct, just in another way, as round 3 was completely different from the years before, and the two assets for the first two rounds weren't traded anymore.
+And the regime change prediction was correct, just in another way, as round 3 was completely different from the years before, and the two assets for the first two rounds weren't traded anymore and the PnL was reset to 0.